-The new Jaguar E-Pace joins the SUV pack, not only as the entry-level model for its maker, but also as a strong and stylish alternative to some very talented rivals.
-As with the rest of the Jaguar range, the E-Pace is made from aluminum, and it powered entirely by the company's efficient range of Ingenium petrol and diesel engines.
+The Jaguar E-Pace joins the SUV pack as a strong and stylish alternative to some very talented rivals.
+As with the rest of the Jaguar range, the E-Pace is made (largely) from aluminum, and it powered entirely by Ingenium petrol and diesel engines.

-This SUV, which is a rival to the Audi Q3, BMW X1, Mercedes-Benz GLA and Range Rover Evoque, is the smallest member of Jaguar’s 'Pace' family of crossovers.
+A rival to the Audi Q3, BMW X1, Mercedes-Benz GLA and Range Rover Evoque, the E-Pace is the smallest member of Jaguar’s 'Pace' family of crossovers.
 It will join the F-Pace and will then be supplemented by the larger I-Pace electric SUV in 2018.

 What's it like inside?

-It's more F-Type than F-Pace inside, which is a very good thing, and exploring pre-production models at the Frankfurt motor show suggests an uplift in material quality.
-It's not class-leading, but an improvement all the same.
+It's more F-Type than F-Pace inside, which is a very good thing, with an uplift in material quality.
+It's still not class-leading, but an improvement all the same.

 You get a traditional gear selector, unlike the rest of the Jaguar saloon and SUV range, which will probably help it appeal to new people coming to Jaguar.
-One area which Jaguar has received criticism in recent years is its interior quality, but the company says that the E-Pace is an improvement in this area.
-First impressions are certainly positive.
+One area which Jaguar has received criticism in recent years is its interior quality, but the E-Pace is an improvement in this area.

 In terms of room and accommodation, it's commodious upfront, the rear seat room is acceptable, and the boot is well-shaped and offers up to 1,234 litres in capacity.